Scouting History

 Roots

-The initiative was spearheaded by Mrs. P. George, a pioneering educator, who formed the first Cub Scout Pack with eighteen children.
-In October 1961, the Junior Scout section was established under the guidance of Mr. R.E.
-Abraham and Mr. Cyril, and Sea Scouting was later introduced in 1964.
+The initiative was strengthened by pioneering educators and early leaders.
+In October 1961, the Junior Scout section was established, and Sea Scouting was later introduced at Majeediyya School in 1964.

 Early Scouting roots in the Maldives